-Last week we talked about the staple foods for a well-stocked pantry, so now let’s discuss those foods that go in the refrigerator and freezer.
-Since most of the foods in the refrigerator and freezer are ones that don’t keep as long as pantry items, the list is smaller.
+Last week we talked about the staple foods for a well-stocked pantry.
+Now let’s discuss those refrigerator and freezer staples.
+Since most of the cold foods are ones that don’t keep as long as pantry items, the list is smaller.

 Similar to the pantry checklist, this list assumes you are starting with an empty refrigerator, or just getting started cooking.
 This list doesn’t cover everything but does have most of the basics.
 These are the items that I automatically purchase as soon as I am low or out because they are used so often.

 Or, this is a great list for when you move.
 Sometimes we can take those pantry items with us, but it’s difficult to move cold foods.
 Use the refrigerator and freezer staples checklist to stock up again once you get in your new home.

 - Condiments (ketchup, mustard, etc.)